RenzHoly/blog/resume.md

 - Experience in OS, compiler, SCM, demoboard, Raspberry Pi
 - Translated several entries on MDN, contributed pull requests to open source projects
 - Applied for a gap year in college and had a 5-month internship in a startup company
-- 6 years experience of using Linux
+- Years of experience in the use of Linux

 ##Experiences
 #####Android Development | Full-time Internship | 2015.03 - 2015.08